alpauna/WidebandO2One/README.md

 * Uses the Bosch CJ125 controller chip as the basis of sensor control.
 * More to come as project expands into my [99 Ford F150](https://alshowto.com/category/electronics/99-f150-rebuild/) project.

 So far, I only have the schematics done.
-Code to follow shortly, but loosly based on Arduino shield code from [here](http://www.bylund-automotive.com/educative/lambda/).
+Code to follow shortly, but loosely based on Arduino shield code from [here](http://www.bylund-automotive.com/educative/lambda/).

+**Note: All Schematics are written in [KiCad](https://www.kicad.org/).**

 Works Only With LS 4.9 sensors
 --